Error-Robust Retrieval for Chinese Spelling Check: Analyses and Discussions

 \subsection{Ablation Experiments}

-We conduct ablation experiments to analyze the effects of the use of \textit{general information}, and the reranking technique on the effectiveness of our method.
+We conduct ablation experiments to analyze and verify the effects of different components of RERIC, involving error-robust information (ERI), n-gram value reranking (NVR), and specific contextual representation.
 The results are shown in Table \ref{tab:ablation}.

+They indicate that all three types of representations in ERI are critical, especially the phonetic information.
+It may be due to the fact that the lar gest proportion of errors in the SIGHAN test set are caused by phonetic similarity.
+And there is a relatively small decrease when contextual information is removed, probably because the design of NVR also introduces contextual information into the model.
+We also show the results of the traditional usage of semantic representation, which perform much worse and prove the importance of our contextual representation.

-We can see that when the key and value designed by us are removed, the performance of the model drops significantly in both detection level and correction level.
-Especially in error correction, the decrease in model effectiveness is more noticeable.
-It may be because the absence of reranking by the n-gram value can make the model unable to modify or keep tokens in the sentence more confidently.
-Besides, missing the key that incorporates the \textit{general information} and using only the hidden representation of each token, the model will be confused about whether the input token is reliable.
+Moreover, when ERI or NVR are removed, the performance of the model drops significantly at both detection and correction levels.
+The absence of reranking by the n-gram value may make the model unable to more robustly deal with the retrieved neighbors.
+Besides, using only the standard hidden representation of each token, like traditional retrieval methods, the model will be confused about whether the input token is reliable and almost fail to benefit from the retrieval augmentation.
+It proves that these components are crucial to our method and the improvement of the CSC task.

-In the SIGHAN2013 test set, we find that when simply storing and retrieving the hidden representations of correct and incorrect tokens indistinguishably, the model is even worse than the standard CSC model which are not augmented with $k$NN model.
-It illustrates that the wrong token in the input is very harmful to $k$NN retrieval.
+Moreover, in the case study, we find that the presence of similar samples in the training data and datastore successfully improves the model to avoid incorrect modifications.
+It is also consistent with the great increase in precision score of our RERIC method.
+Due to space limitations, we do not show detailed examples and illustrations here.